Cushendall: Oisin's Grave

 Oisín's Grave, off the main Cushendall to Ballymoney road, is a megalithic court cairn on a hillside in Lubitavish, near the Glenann River.
-It is believed to be the burial place of Oísín — the Celtic warrior poet.
+It is believed to be the burial place of Oisín — the Celtic warrior poet but it has been dated to be around 5000 years old and therefore predates the lifetime of Oisin.
+A 16-foot-wide court opens into a gallery which is divided into two chambers.
 A stone cairn was erected on the site in 1989 in memory of John Hewitt, the poet of the Glens.

 Layd Church and Churchyard

 The ruins of Layd Church, a Franciscan foundation possibly partially from the 13th century, are about 1.5 km north of Cushendall.
 They are also accessible by road and a cliff path from Cushendall.
 There are old vaults in the churchyard and it was one of the main burial places of the MacDonnells.
 There is a stone cross memorial to Dr James MacDonnell, one of the organisers of the last Belfast Festival of Harpists in 1792 and pioneer of the use of chloroform in surgery.
 By the gate of the churchyard is a holestone and nearby two 'corp stones' on which coffins were rested.
 Layd Church saw service as a parish church from 1306 until about 1790.